Stars in astrology: Non-zodiac constellations in astrology

 Vivian E. Robson notes that many of the traditional constellations outside of the zodiac constellations occupy large degrees of arc and typically compass several of the tropical zodiac signs.
 Ptolemy referred to stars by reference to the anatomy or parts of the constellations in which they appeared; thus Arcturus he named the "right knee of Boötes".
 Most of the Western names of stars, such as Algol or Betelgeuse, are Arabic in origin.
-In 1603 the Augsburg lawyer-uranographer Johann Bayer introduced the current classificatory system for the brighter stars, in which stars are identified as belonging to their constellations by Greek letters, in (roughly) descending order of brightness; so that Regulus, brightest star in Leo, is called α Leonis, the brightest star of the Lion.
+In 1603 the Augsburg lawyer and celestial cartographer Johann Bayer introduced the current Greek letter-based naming system for the brighter stars, in which easily seen stars are identified by their constellation names prefixed with a Greek letter roughly assigned in descending order of brightness.
+For example, Regulus is the brightest star in Leo, so it is catalogued as α Leonis – the first (brightest) star of the Lion; several sidereal astrological systems use Spica as their zodiac starting point, which is the brightest star in Virgo, hence α Virginis.

 Astrological meteors

 Unpredictable observations in the heavens, including novas and supernovas as well as other phenomena in the heavens such as comets, meteors, parhelions, and even rainbows, were all collected under the name of astrological meteors.
 According to Ptolemy, variations in the magnitude of fixed stars portends wind from the direction in which the star lies.
 Etymologically, the word meteor describes any phenomenon in the heavens, and derives from the Greek μετέωρον (meteōron), signifying anything in the sky or above the earth; this is the shared origin of English words such as meteoroid and meteorology.

 These astrological meteors were typically held to be omens that presaged major world events.
 In De nova stella, Tycho Brahe, one of many astrologers who observed the supernova of 1572, stated his belief that the appearance of the supernova heralded the decline of the Roman Catholic Church and stated that the years 1592-1632 would be impacted by the astrological influence of the supernova.
 The years corresponded almost precisely with the lifespan of Gustavus Adolphus (1594 - 1632), the king of Sweden who championed the cause of Protestantism during the Thirty Years War.
 This apparently successful prediction won Brahe international fame as an astrologer.